Getting your seasonal flu vaccine is as important as ever, especially considering 2020’s shocking start with COVID-19.

 This year alone, over 20,000 Australians have so far contracted the flu.

-In light of our current situation in Australia, I’d like to address some myths in the hope more people get to their flu shot as soon as possible.
+In light of our current situation in Australia, I’d like to address the following myths in the hope more people get to their flu shot as soon as possible.

 Myth: I Always Get the Flu After Getting Vaccinated